 The BMC divides England and Wales into ten geographical areas: Cymru North Wales; Cymru South Wales; Lakes; London & SE; Midlands; North East; North West; Peak; South West; Yorkshire.

 BMC Areas provide a focus for local activities and are instrumental in driving national policy.
-Each BMC Area holds five meetings a year, and each precedes a meeting of National Council, to enable members to make their views known and be communicated to National Council.
+Each BMC Area holds five meetings a year, and each precedes a meeting of the Council, to enable members to make their views known and be communicated to the Council.

 Find out more about BMC Areas

-The BMC holds an AGM (usually in April), primarily for the purpose of presenting and adopting annual reports and accounts, appointing auditors and electing members of the Executive Committee.
+The BMC holds an AGM, primarily for the purpose of presenting and adopting annual reports and accounts, appointing auditors and electing members of the Board of Directors.

 Read recent BMC AGM minutes and National Open Forum notes